Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

    - Use RTL-SDR dongle to capture Z-Wave traffic.

 3. **Analyze Captured Signals:**
-   - Use Audacity to analyze captured signals and identify the "Unlock door" command.
+   - Use Zniffer to analyze captured signals and identify the "Unlock door" command.

 4. **Craft Replay Packet:**
    - Convert the "Unlock door" command bits to a hex string.